South America Three Week Itinerary

 This is one of the best tours in South America and a fraction of the price it would cost in countries like Brazil or Colombia.

-Our complete guide to getting to Rurrenabaque and finding and booking an amazon tour can be found here:
+My complete guide to getting to Rurrenabaque and finding and booking an Amazon tour can be found here:

 Day 8-11 – Uyuni and the Salt Flats Tour

-Your next stop is the town of Uyuni, most famous for the
+Your next stop is the town of Uyuni.

 The three-day/two-night tour will take you exploring one of the most surreal landscapes in the world.
 This is one of the best tours in the whole of South America and shouldn’t be missed.